Axiomatic-AI/ax-mcp/examples/axmodelfitter/ring_modulator/response.md

 All visualizations confirm the high quality of the fit and validate the physical model.

+Saved figure: `ring_modulator_fitting_results.png`.

 ## Conclusions

-1. **Successful Model Validation**: The ring modulator transmission model accurately describes the experimental data with R² = 0.964
+1. **Successful Model Validation**: The ring modulator transmission model accurately describes the experimental data with R² = 0.964374

 2. **Physical Parameter Consistency**: All fitted parameters fall within their expected physical ranges and are consistent with typical silicon photonic ring modulators

-3. **Robust Fitting Process**: The optimization converged efficiently (3.75s, 7,020 evaluations) using gradient-based methods
+3. **Robust Fitting Process**: The optimization converged successfully (15.01s, 55,645 evaluations) using gradient-based methods

 4. **Model Reliability**: The excellent fit quality and physical parameter values suggest the model is suitable for:
    - Device characterization